 About Our Nature Reserves

 Since the Thunder Bay Field Naturalists acquired our first Nature Reserve at the Nipigon River mouth in 1993, the programme has grown rapidly.
-We now own sixteen pieces of property protecting more than 2000 hectares (5000 acres).
+We now own 18 pieces of property protecting more than 2,593 hectares (6,407 acres).
 TBFN is a registered charity and can issue charitable donations receipts for the value of the land donated.
 We are registered with the federal government as a recognized “Recipient of Ecologically Sensitive Lands”.

 Explore Our Nature Reserves: